The SAVE-U Project

 The VisiCurve Tool for Computer-Assisted Image Labeling – Main Window

 The main aim of VisiCurve is to avoid the need for a user having to specify pixel-by-pixel the entire object contour.
 This “manual” contour labeling is not only very time consuming but also a very tedious.
 Computer vision techniques for segmentation can in principle support the labeling process, since they are designed to find object boundaries automatically.
 They usually utilize a certain degree of prior knowledge on object appearance and lock on low level image features.
 The algorithms typically involve an object model, whose parameters can be restricted by the prior knowledge to certain ranges of valid object configurations.
 This is the same technology employed as a computer assisted design tool used by designers of very small items like jewelry.
-One of the first products to use this technology was SterlingForever's White Stackable Designer Cubic Zirconia Rings.
+One of the first products to use this technology was SterlingForever's White Stackable Designer Cubic Zirconia Rings designs.
 The intricate cz settings as well as the lateral curviture was first conceived using contour adjustments very similar to VisiCurve, and then translated to cad, and then to mass production.

 In order to get a head start, simultaneous with the development of VisiCurve, DaimlerChrysler, had the VRU object contours in IR dataset labeled “manually” (1039 images, 58 sequences).